Hims & Hers Health

 HIMS Fundamental Analysis

-Revenue growth remains robust but shows signs of sequential deceleration; Q4 2025 revenue reached $617.8 million, representing a strong 28.4% year-over-year increase, yet this marks a slowdown from the 49.1% YoY growth seen in Q3 2025 ($599.0 million) and the 73.0% YoY growth in Q2 2025 ($544.8 million).
-The company is profitable, with Q4 2025 net income of $20.6 million and a trailing twelve-month free cash flow of $72.9 million, but profitability metrics have weakened quarter-over-quarter, as evidenced by a net margin of 3.33% in Q4, down from 7.80% in Q2 2025, while gross margin remains healthy at 71.94%.
-The balance sheet shows a leveraged position with a debt-to-equity ratio of 2.34, indicating significant financial leverage, though liquidity is adequate with a current ratio of 1.90; the positive free cash flow generation of $72.9 million (TTM) and a return on equity of 23.73% suggest the company can service its debt and fund operations internally, but the high leverage amplifies risk in a downturn.
+Revenue growth remains robust but shows signs of sequential deceleration; Q4 2025 revenue was $617.8 million, representing a strong 28.4% year-over-year growth, however, this marks a slowdown from the 49% YoY growth seen in Q3 2025 ($599.0 million), indicating growth is still healthy but moderating as the company scales.
+The company is profitable on a net income basis, with Q4 2025 net income of $20.6 million and a net margin of 3.3%, but profitability has become more challenged compared to earlier quarters like Q1 2025 which had a net margin of 8.4%; gross margin remains high at 71.9% for the quarter, though it has compressed from 73.8% in Q3, reflecting potential pricing pressure or mix shifts.
+The balance sheet shows a leveraged but liquid position, with a debt-to-equity ratio of 2.34 indicating significant financial leverage, offset by a strong current ratio of 1.90 and positive annual free cash flow of $72.9 million (TTM), suggesting the company can service its obligations and fund some growth internally, though the high leverage amplifies risk in a downturn.

 Quarterly Revenue